Augustus Case: Biography

-In the Civil War he was Fleet Captain of the North Atlantic Blockading Squadron in its capture of Forts Clark and Hatteras in August 1861.
-From 1869 to 1873 he was Chief of the Bureau of Ordnance, attaining the rank of rear admiral on May 24, 1872.
+In the Civil War, Case was Fleet Captain of the North Atlantic Blockading Squadron in its capture of Forts Clark and Hatteras in August 1861.
+He commanded the sloop-of-war Iroquois from January to October 1863.

+From 1869 to 1873, Case was Chief of the Bureau of Ordnance, attaining the rank of rear admiral on May 24, 1872.
 From 1873 to 1875, he commanded the European Squadron, and the combined European, North and South Atlantic Squadrons assembled at Key West in 1874.

-Admiral Case retired in 1875, and died in Washington in 1893.
+Admiral Case retired in 1875, and died at his home in Washington, D.C. in 1893.
 His grave site is located in Island Cemetery, Newport, Rhode Island.

 Namesake

 Two ships have been named USS Case for him.